Marius Frank BSc (Hons) NPQH FRSA : Consultant – Lecturer – Quality Assurance – Advisor – Animateur – International Project Leadership

-Marius Frank has been strategic lead for E-Learning Development and Youth Justice at Achievement for All for over five years.
-Achievement for All is an international children’s charity devoted to equity in education, supporting education settings to dismantle barriers to learning, whatever the challenges faced by children and young people and their families.
+Marius Frank was strategic lead for E-Learning Development and Youth Justice at Achievement for All for nearly seven years.
+Achievement for All was an international children’s charity devoted to equity in education, supporting education settings to dismantle barriers to learning, whatever the challenges faced by children and young people and their families.
 Over a period of ten years, the charity worked with nearly ten thousand education settings.
 Sadly the charity went into administration and closed in October 2021.

-In 2010, Marius became CEO of ASDAN Education, an international Awarding Organisation (offering a wide variety of EQF (European Qualification Framework) Level 1 to Level 6 qualifications in vocational and personal development), curriculum development and innovation company (winning Human Resource Magazine’s Most Person-Centred CEO of the Year award in 2011), before eventually becoming an independent education consultant and project manager, joining Achievement for All in 2015.
+In 2010, Marius became CEO of ASDAN Education, an international Awarding Organisation (offering a wide variety of EQF (European Qualification Framework) Level 1 to Level 6 qualifications in vocational and personal development), curriculum development and innovation company (winning Human Resource Magazine’s Most Person-Centred CEO of the Year award in 2011), before eventually becoming an independent education consultant and project manager, joining Achievement for All full time in 2015.

 From 2015, Marius led a two-year DfE/MoJ contract aimed at securing better outcomes for young people with Special Education Needs and Disabilities in the Youth Justice System.
 After a series of national workshops that connected with 400 professionals from over 100 Youth Offending Teams across the country, and building an on-line community of practice to serve over 1,800 front line professionals, the contract was extended for another year to take the programme into the secure estate, and develop a quality assurance framework for Local Area Partnerships across the country to drive continuous service improvement.
-Marius has also put his expert knowledge of brain-based learning and development to good use, especially in the emerging imperative of emotion wellbeing and mental health (his first degree was in Brain Sciences), supporting schools, PRUs and Youth Offending Teams move from trauma-aware to trauma-informed practice.
+Marius has also put his expert knowledge of brain-based learning and development to good use, especially in the emerging imperative of emotion wellbeing and mental health, supporting schools, PRUs and Youth Offending Teams move from trauma-aware to trauma-informed practice.

 The Youth Justice SEND Quality Mark/Quality Lead mark has now been earned by nearly 50 Teams in England, playing a significant role in securing secure and effective working partnerships between YOTs and other statutory Children’s Services.
 Marius is now turning the amassed knowledge into a framework that identifies and enables Child First Partnership Practice.